 2. Create a Fun Work Environment

-According to Forbes Magazine, another way to inspire your staff members is to create a fun work environment.
-The same Make Their Day study finds that 90 percent of employees surveyed found a fun work environment very or extremely inspirational.
+According to Forbes Magazine, another way to inspire your staff members is to create a fun work environment.¹ The same Make Their Day study finds that 90% of employees surveyed found a fun work environment to be extremely inspirational.

-- Make the break room fun with a humor board for jokes, funny pictures and fun facts.
+- When sticking to office activities, I have heard of things like making the break room fun with a humor board for jokes, funny pictures and fun facts.

 - Post some optical illusions throughout the break room.
 Change them every so often to keep your staff engaged.